New Asian migration

 Racial violence in the 2000s has been very rare.
 But in 2003, 25-year-old Korean economics student Jae Hyeon Kim was murdered by white supremacists while hitchhiking from Westport to Greymouth.
 The Reverend Taeil Choi of a Nelson Korean church suggested that for Jae Hyeon Kim’s sake, the country should commit itself to becoming ‘a place where all cultures and all people are tolerated equally’1.

 Public opinion became more tolerant in the early 21st century.
-In an Asia New Zealand Foundation study of 2008, 85% of New Zealanders agreed that Asian people contributed to New Zealand’s economy, and 82% agreed that they brought cultural diversity to the country.
-In 2014, 4% of MPs in Parliament were Asian.
+In an Asia New Zealand Foundation study of 2017, the majority of New Zealanders agreed that Asian growth had a positive influence on New Zealand’s economy, and 46% felt that Asian traditions and cultures would have a positive impact on New Zealand's future.
+In 2018, 6% of MPs in Parliament were Asian.

-By the 2010s New Zealand had a far more varied ethnic make-up than a century before – in 2013 over 34% of New Zealanders declared their ethnicity as Māori, Asian or Pacific.
+By the early 2010s New Zealand had a far more varied ethnic make-up than a century before – in 2013 over 34% of New Zealanders declared their ethnicity as Māori, Asian or Pacific.
 There was less explicit racial intolerance.
 The country had an annual Race Relations Day on 21 March – the International Day for the Elimination of Racial Discrimination, and in 2015/16 the Human Rights Commission received 282 complaints or enquiries about discrimination on the basis of race, colour, ethnic or national origin – down from 338 in 2014.

 The Human Rights Commission facilitates the New Zealand Diversity Action Programme: Te Ngira.
 Established in 2004, this programme works to foster positive relationships between diverse peoples and fulfill the promise of the Treaty of Waitangi.
 The Commission also sponsors the New Zealand Diversity Action Awards directed at rewarding action by a range of groups that contributes to better relationships among New Zealanders of diverse ethnicity and religious beliefs.